-The Proposed Fee Change is an Equitable Allocation of Fees and Credits increase to the Transaction Fee Credit and the Clearing Submission Fee Credit equitably allocates its fees and credits among its market participants.
-The Exchange believes the proposed new Participant credit is equitable because it is open to all similarly situated Clearing Participants on an equal basis and provides a per share credit that is reasonably related to the value of an exchange's market quality associated with higher volumes.
-The Exchange believes it is equitable to provide Clearing Participants with the proposed credit and provide Clearing Brokers with increased credits, both of which would result in lower fees, because the credits would serve to incentivize each such member to conduct more of its trading and clearing activity on the Exchange.
+The Proposed Fee Change is an Equitable Allocation of Fees and Credits

+The Exchange believes that the proposed increase to the Transaction Fee Credit and the Clearing Submission Fee Credit equitably allocates its fees and credits among its market participants.
+The Exchange believes it is equitable to provide Clearing Brokers with increased credits, which would result in lower fees, because the credits would serve to incentivize members to conduct more of their trading and clearing activity on the Exchange.